-New Zealand Historic Places Trust Properties and Sites
+New Zealand Historic Places and Sites

 There are a number of buildings throughout New Zealand that are maintained by Heritage New Zealand (In Māori, Pouhere Taonga).
-Several of the most important is also owned by the Trust (effectively publicly owned).
-In addition, there are many historic sites (including significant Maori sites) that are recognized for their importance and significance.
+Several of the most important are also owned by the organization (effectively publicly owned).
+In addition, there are many historic sites (including significant Māori sites) that are recognized for their importance and significance.

-The Trust also maintains a Register of Historic Areas and Places, including Maori sacred sites.
-There are currently more than 5600 entries on the Register.
+Heritage New Zealand also maintains a List of Historic Areas and Places, including Maori sacred sites.
+There are currently more than 5600 entries on this searchable list.
 Many of these are privately owned, but recognition helps to ensure these places are protected from insensitive development.
 It is similar to the "listed" or "graded" building status used in other parts of the world.